Osmund A. Leahy: Personal

-Leahy married Elizabeth Pennell (8 October 1918 – 22 January 1970) in December 1941.
+In December 1941, Leahy married Elizabeth Pennell (8 October 1918 – 22 January 1970), the daughter of Major General Ralph McT.
+Pennell.
 They had two daughters, two sons and four grandchildren.
 After her death, he married Patricia Marilyn (Strand) Dorn (11 September 1925 – 28 October 2009), who had also been widowed, in December 1971.

 In 1972, Leahy and his second wife moved to Bethesda, Maryland.
 In 1988, he was diagnosed with lung cancer.
 After apparently successful treatment, they moved to Chevy Chase.
 Leahy subsequently developed an inoperable, malignant brain tumor and died at a nursing home in Bethesda in 1989.
 He was buried at Arlington National Cemetery on 13 December 1989.